jcarswell/hris-integration/source/development/index.rst

 """"""""""""""""""
 Base django app config - your app must be added to the INSTALLED_APPS setting

-your_module/excptions/__init__.py
+your_module/exceptions/__init__.py
 """""""""""""""""""""""""""""""""
 Import all non-base exceptions and warning if you have them

-your_module/excptions/errors.py
+your_module/exceptions/errors.py
 """""""""""""""""""""""""""""""
 Defines ``YourModuleBaseError``.
 Optionally extended from ``common.exceptions.HrisIntegrationBaseError``

-Define any addtional errors that assist with troubleshooting error or catching specific conditions
+Define any additional errors that assist with troubleshooting error or catching specific conditions

 your_module/helpers/__init__.py
 """""""""""""""""""""""""""""""
-module initializaton, doesn't define or import any sub-modules.
+module initialization, doesn't define or import any sub-modules.

 your_module/helpers/config.py
 """""""""""""""""""""""""""""